Enhancing Quality of Pose-varied Face Restoration with Local Weak Feature Sensing and GAN Prior: Conclusion

 \section{Conclusion}

 Aiming at the problem that complex degraded pose-varied and multi-expression face images are challenging to restore, we meticulously designed a restoration network with a generative facial prior for BFR tasks.
-To better preserve the original facial features and avoid excessive fantasy, we exploited MMRB layers to gradually extract weak texture features in the input images.
-Furthermore, we fine-tuned the pre-trained StyleGAN2 model and adopted the FreezeD strategy for the global discriminator model, which can better fit the distribution of diverse face images suitable for the natural scenes and improve the quality of the overall images.
-And especially, because eyes and mouth regions are difficult to recover, we adopted different local adversarial losses to constrain our model for these regions to realistically restore face images.
-Extensive experiments on synthetic and multiple real-world datasets demonstrated that our model can restore complex degraded pose-varied face images and outperform the latest optimal BFR methods.
-The restoration results have richer textures, more natural details, and better visual sense.
-Most importantly, our method can also promote the image quality of non-facial regions and can restore old photos, and film and television works.
-And it can also be applied to other tasks such as face super-resolution.
+To better preserve the original facial features and avoid excessive fantasy, we gradually utilized MMRB layers to extract weak texture features in the input image.
+Furthermore, we fine-tuned the pre-trained StyleGAN2 model and adopted the FreezeD strategy for the global discriminator model, which can better fit the distribution of diverse face images suitable for natural scenes and improve the quality of the overall images.
+And especially because eyes and mouth regions are difficult to recover, we exploited different local adversarial losses to constrain our model for these regions.
+Extensive experiments on synthetic and multiple real-world datasets demonstrate that our model has good generalization capability, could restore complex degraded pose-varied face images, and outperform the latest optimal BFR methods.
+The restoration results have richer textures, more natural details, and higher facial fidelity.
+Most importantly, our method can promote the image quality of non-facial regions and restore old photos, film, and television works.
+Furthermore, it can also be applied in other tasks such as Face Super-resolution and Augmented Reality.

-\begin{IEEEbiography}[{ }]{Kai Hu} received the B.S. degree in optoelectronic information science and engineering from North University of China, Taiyuan, in 2017, and the M.S. degree in electronic and communication engineering from Tianjin University, Tianjin, in 2021, where he is currently pursuing the Ph.D. degree.
-His research interests include image/video processing and computer vision. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yu Liu} (M'06) received his BEng in electronic engineering from Tianjin University, Tianjin, China, in 1998.
-From 1998 to 2000, he worked as an electronic engineer in Shenzhen, China.
-In 2000, he returned to Tianjin University and received his MEng in information and communication engineering and Ph.D. in signal and information processing both from Tianjin University in 2002 and 2005, respectively.
-Currently, he is a full professor with the School of Microelectronics, Tianjin University.
-From 2011 to 2012, Dr. Liu was a visiting research fellow with the Department of Electrical Engineering, Princeton University, Princeton, NJ, USA.
-His research interests include sensing and applications in multimedia signal processing, compressed sensing, and machine intelligence. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Renhe Liu} received his B.S. degree in communication engineering from Guangxi University, Nanning, China, in 2016, and he is currently working towards a Ph.D. degree at the School of Microelectronic, Tianjin University, Tianjin, China.
-His research interests include multimedia signal and image processing. \end{IEEEbiography}